 - In California, a title held as community property with right of survivorship, the surviving spouse receives the property.

-Beneficiaries get entitled to receive the proceeds of an investment account, retirement accounts, and brokerage accounts if they are the named beneficiary.
+People get entitled to receive the proceeds of an investment account, retirement accounts, and brokerage accounts if they are the named beneficiary.

 The advantage to holding title in joint tenancy and accounts with named beneficiaries is that they avoid probate.